Helen Fabela Chávez: Married life

 Fabela met Cesar Chavez in 1942 while she was still a student at Delano High School in California.
 Soon after his World War II service in the United States Navy ended, in 1945, he began spending more time with her.
 They dated "inexpensively — a walk in the moonlight or perhaps a movie."
 The couple was married in a civil ceremony on October 22, 1948, in Reno, Nevada.
 At the time, she was 20 years old.
 Then the two returned to San Jose, California for a church wedding.
 They departed for a two-week honeymoon before settling into their new lives together.
 Although she was trying to start her own family, she remained the main source of income for her siblings and parents.
 The newlyweds settled permanently in Delano, California.
 Over the next decade, the two grew to a family of ten with the total addition of eight children (Fernando, Sylvia, Linda, Eloise, Liz, Paul, Anna, and Anthony) and a later total of 31 grandchildren.

+César's infidelity and abuse allegations

+The marriage was strained by César's infidelity.
+According to biographer Miriam Pawel, Helen once left César after intercepting a love letter from an 18-year-old woman, an incident Pawel described as "well-known" among those familiar with the movement's history.
+Despite this, the couple remained married until César's death in 1993.